gavinthebest/HotelManagement/README.md

 ## Frontend

-This project uses Angular CLI version 11 with HTML, CSS and typescript. ngBoostrap is used for UI creation.
+The project HotelManagementSPA uses Angular CLI version 11 with HTML, CSS and typescript. ngBoostrap is used for UI creation.

 ## Backend

-This project uses .NET Web Core 5 for backend projects core, infrastructure and API.
+This backend solution HotelManagement uses .NET Web Core 5 for projects core, infrastructure and API.
 Local database is connected for fetching data.

 ## Build and Run